ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 24.07.2026: SWYT opacities of O2 (M1/E2) are now available for all isotopologues.
+These data replace the prelimenary (less accurate) SYT opacities.
 - 23.07.2026: Khan opacities for isotopologues of KH has been uploaded to www.exomol.com.
 - 23.07.2026: Khan opacities for 39KH have been corrected and updated.
 - 08.07.2026: For the CoYuTe-NH2D line list, the nuclear degeneracy factors were corrected to 36(A)/18(B) and the degenereacy factors (column 4) were re-scaled by 3/2.